 | Work flexibility | Only freelance | Only employed | N/A |

-The Germany freelance visa remains one of the best options for skilled professionals who want to live and work independently in Europe.
-With no minimum income requirement, reasonable processing times, and a path to permanent residency, it's more accessible than many alternatives.
+The German freelance visa stays one of the best options in Europe for skilled professionals who want to work independently.
+No minimum income, reasonable processing times, and a real path to permanent residency.
+Not many alternatives come close.

 Key success factors: